palkan/action_policy/docs/behaviour.md

 ## Implicit authorization target

-You can ommit the authorization target for all the methods by defining an _implicit authorization target_:
+You can omit the authorization target for all the methods by defining an _implicit authorization target_:

 ```ruby
 class PostActions